ohlava/Fire-Spread/README.md

 This method calculates the per-step probability of a tile catching fire, such that over the tile's `BurnTime`, the total cumulative probability of catching fire is equal to the specified total probability.

 #### `GetVegetationFactor(VegetationType vegetation, float spreadFactor)`, `GetMoistureFactor(float moisture, float spreadFactor)`, `GetWindFactor(Tile source, Tile target, Weather weather, float spreadFactor)`, `GetSlopeFactor(Tile source, Tile target, float spreadFactor)`
 These methods are intended to calculate the factors affecting fire spread based on vegetation, moisture, wind, and slope.
-They are not actively used right now.
+They are not all actively used right now.

-## Class: EventLogger
+## EventLogger

 ### Variables